top of page

 Research Chair

 Marina McLerran is from Austin, Texas, and serves on the faculty at Towson University.
 She has a Ph.D.
 (2024) and an M.M.
-(2021) in music education from the University of Miami, and a B.M. in music education (2014) from Stephen F. Austin State University in Texas.
+(2021) in music education from the University of Miami in Florida, and a B.M. in music education (2014) from Stephen F. Austin State University in Texas.
 She has been published in the Music Educators Journal and the state journals for Kansas, Florida, and Texas.

 Phil Barnes - Montgomery County